introlab/opentera/docs/developers/Developer-Setup-for-Windows.md

 Make sure to install the server as a service or to properly manually launch it before running the [OpenTera main script](../services/teraserver/teraserver.rst).

 If you are setting a user and a password, you will need to adjust the [configuration files](../Configuration-files) accordingly.

+On Windows, you can install the Redis Server from WSL, in Docker or by using that [project](https://github.com/redis-windows/redis-windows).
+Instructions for setup are easily available on those sources.

 ### Installing (and running) NGINX
 NGINX for Windows doesn't provide an installer.
 Installation should be done manually by extracting the archive in a specific folder (such as `C:\nginx`).
 Note that path for further use.